Wildlife photography is one of the most dynamic areas in photography.

 As they say – the best camera is the one you have with you.
 Whether it’s a simple DSLR or a robust flagship, know your camera well so you can make the most of it.
 If you’re looking for a camera that suites wildlife photography there are several things you might want to consider:

-is very important in wildlife photography.
-Because of the common use in Tele lenses and high shutter speed, high ISO is often used in this type of photography.
-Having a camera with good ISO performance like high end APS-C DSLR or Full Frame DSLR will result in better and less noisy photos.
+ISO performance is a very important factor in wildlife photography.
+In many situations, high shutter speed is required because of the use in Tele lenses or in order to freeze fast moving animals.
+High shutter speed reduces the amount of light in the photo, so high ISO is often used in order to compensate that.
+Having a camera with good ISO performance like high end APS-C or Full Frame cameras will result in better and less noisy photos.

 A good focus system can greatly help you get better results, especially in dynamic scene like animals flying or running.
 Cameras with high number of sensitive focus points and options for customizing buttons and functions are recommended.

 When shooting wildlife you often want to capture an exact or defining moment in a scene like a lion in full yawn or a cheetah with all legs in the air.
 It is quite hard to take the shot just in the right moment, and having a camera that can shoot in high FPS can greatly maximize your chance to achieve it.

 Like in any other area in photography, you can shoot wildlife with a range of lenses.
 There is no right or wrong and it depends on what you want to achieve.
 Wide angle lenses allow you to capture wildlife and also include the environment while Tele lenses allow you to get closer and isolate your subject.
 Usually, the most common choice of lenses in wildlife photography are Tele lenses,

 for several reasons:

 There are many animals which you can’t get close to, some of them will just run away, and some are just too dangerous.
 Using a Tele lens can get you closer without scaring animals away or putting yourself in danger.